mjgar/bing_wallpaper/README.md

-bing_wallpaper
+bing.py
 ==============

-Script to download latest Bing wallpaper
+Script to download current background from bing.com to be used as a wallpaper.

 Running the script
 ==========